jamescherti/minimal-emacs.d/README.md

 ### How to configure Vim keybindings using Evil?

 Configuring Vim keybindings in Emacs can greatly enhance your editing efficiency if you are accustomed to Vim's modal editing style.
-Add the following to `~/.emacs.d/post-init.el` set up Evil along with some additional packages for undo functionality:
+Add the following to `~/.emacs.d/post-init.el` to set up Evil mode:

 ``` emacs-lisp
 (use-package evil